Pharmacoepidemiology and Drug Safety

 The Editor-in-Chief (Brian Strom) will apportion manuscripts to a Regional Editor based on location, unless there are conflicts of interest between the paper's authors and that regional office.

 Papers from The Americas will be handled by:

-University of Pennsylvania School of Medicine, Center for Clinical Epidemiology and Biostatistics, 824 Blockley Hall, 423 Guardian Drive, Philadelphia, PA 19104-6021, USA
+University of Pennsylvania Perelman School of Medicine, Center for Pharmacoepidemiology Research and Training, 824 Blockley Hall, 423 Guardian Drive, Philadelphia, PA 19104-6021, USA

 Papers from Europe and UK will be handled by: